bobbrowning/sudsjs/README.md

 The CouchBD system does not support collections, so the system adds an extra field to each document to simulate this function.

 SUDSjs is new and is in beta testing.
 The software plus test data only takes a few minutes to set up on your Linux system.
-It has been tested

 # Setup